KittySecurity/KittySecurity/logic/HOWITWORKS.md

 #### Backend

-1. Recives Json with user data with username, email, master key and salt
+1. Recives Json with user data with username, email, master key
 2. Creates new record in database with user data
 3. Returns response with status of operation